BW PolyureaProtective CoatingsContact

 Confirm surface condition before BW8008 primer application.

-• Rust, oil and dust removal
+• Rust, oil and dust removed

-• Weld seams and edges
+• Weld seams, bolt holes and edges checked

-• Dew point margin
+• Surface profile and dew point margin controlled

 02